LITTLE BLACK DRESS INITIATIVE

 A few of the ways the JLCD is using LBDI donor gifts to combat poverty-related issues in our community include:

-- Partnering with local community providers such as Cops n Kids, in Tarpon Springs, which offer no-cost after-school childcare for school-age children.
+• We partner with local community providers such as Cops n Kids, in Tarpon Springs, which offer no-cost after-school childcare for school-age children.